 - 6.1.
 Indemnification by the State Prohibited Unless specifically authorized by statute, a State Agency or Institution of Higher Education shall not indemnify and/or hold harmless another Party (no matter how it is phrased) against any liability incurred as a result of the acts or omissions of such State Agency or Institution of Higher Education.
-Article V, §33 of the Colorado Constitution prohibits disbursement by the State Treasurer except upon appropriations made by law or as otherwise authorized by law.
+The Colorado Constitution prohibits disbursement by the State Treasurer except upon appropriations made by law or as otherwise authorized by law (Article V, §33 and Article XI, §1).
 Except as authorized by law, any term or provision of any Commitment Voucher or any other agreement that requires the State to indemnify or hold harmless another Party is void as described in §24-106-109, C.R.S. - 6.2.
 Binding Arbitration Prohibited A State Agency or Institution of Higher Education shall not be bound by the results of arbitration or any other extrajudicial dispute resolution process in which the final resolution is not determined by the State.
-Any term or provision of any Commitment Voucher or any other agreement that requires the State to agree to binding arbitration or any other binding extrajudicial resolution process in which the final resolution is not determined by the State.
-State to agree to binding arbitration or any other binding extrajudicial resolution process in which the final resolution is not determined by the State is void as described in §24-106-109, C.R.S.
+Any term or provision of any Commitment Voucher or any other agreement that requires the State to agree to binding arbitration or any other binding extrajudicial resolution process in which the final resolution is not determined by the state is void as described in §24-106-109, C.R.S. - 6.3.

-- 6.3.
 Limitations of Liability A State Agency or Institution of Higher Education may not limit another Party's liability for claims or damages arising out of bodily injury, death, or damage to tangible property of the State.
-Any term or provision of any Commitment Voucher or any other agreement that limits the liability of a Party for bodily injury, death or damage to tangible property of the State is void as described in §24-106-109, C.R.S.
-Other liability may be limited if the State Agency or Institution of Higher Education determines in writing that the benefits outweigh the risks, the limitation of liability does not apply to any insurance required under the Commitment Voucher, if any, and the Office of the State Controller has approved the limitation. - 6.4.
+Any term or provision of any Commitment Voucher or any other agreement that limits the liability of the vendor or contractor for bodily injury, death or damage to tangible property of the State is void as described in §24-106-109, C.R.S.
+Other liability may be limited if the Agency or Institution of Higher Education determines in writing that the benefits outweigh the risks, the limitation of liability does not apply to any insurance required under the Commitment Voucher, if any, and the Office of the State Controller has approved the limitation. - 6.4.
 Choice of Law Outside of Colorado A State Agency or Institution of Higher Education may not agree to be bound by the laws of another state.
-As described in §24-106-109, C.R.S., all agreements except those with another government shall be governed by Colorado law.
-State Agencies and Institutions of Higher Education may agree to be silent on choice of law in agreements with another governmental entity, but cannot agree to their law as controlling.
-State Agencies and participating Institutions of Higher Education may agree to federal law in agreements with federal agencies. - 6.5.
-Inclusion of Void Terms A State Agency or Institution of Higher Education should not include a term or provision that would be void under this §6 or under §24-106-109, C.R.S., in any Commitment Voucher or a Vendor Agreement entered into by a State Agency or Institution of Higher Education with another Party.
-If another Party requires the inclusion of a void provision, the State Agency or Institution of Higher Education shall inform the Party that those terms or provisions will be void if they are included.
-If the Party is unwilling or unable to remove those terms or provisions after being notified but is unwilling to accept the Commitment Voucher, Small Purchase Documentation, or Vendor Agreement without the inclusion, the State Agency or Institution of Higher Education may enter into the Commitment Voucher or Vendor Agreement that includes the void provision if the State Controller, Chief Procurement Officer, authorized Procurement Official or delegate, or authorized State Controller delegate approves the inclusion of the void term or provision.
+As described in 24-106-109 C.R.S. all agreements except those with another government shall be governed by Colorado law.
+State Agencies and Institutions of Higher Education may agree to be silent on choice of law in agreements with another governmental entity, but cannot agree to their law as controlling. - 6.5.
+Inclusion of Void Terms A State Agency or Institution of Higher Education should not include a term or provision that would be void under this section 7 or under §24-106-109 C.R.S. in any Commitment Voucher or a Vendor Agreement entered into by a State Agency or Institution of Higher Education with another Party.
+If another Party requires the inclusion of a void provision, the State Agency or Institution or Higher Education shall inform the Party that those terms or provisions will be void if they are included.
+If the Party is unwilling or unable to remove those terms or provisions after being notified but is unwilling to accept the Commitment Voucher, Small Purchase Documentation, or Vendor Agreement without the inclusion, the State Agency or Institution of Higher Education may enter into the Commitment Voucher or Vendor Agreement that includes the void provision if an the State Controller, Chief Procurement Officer, authorized Procurement Official or delegate, or authorized State Controller delegate approves the inclusion of the void term or provision.